#C, C++ and C#

-- The final object module created by linker has to be loaded into memory for execution.
+- The final object module created by the linker has to be loaded into memory for execution.

 - The loader is the program that performs the task of loading the executable code into memory.

-- The executable code of program resides into secondary memory, to run it, that code must be loaded from secondary memory into primary memory.
+- The executable code of the program resides in secondary memory, to run it, that code must be loaded from secondary memory into primary memory.
 This task is done by the loader.

 - There are two types of loader, absolute loader and relocating loader.